3DFin/3DFin_CC_Tutorial/Readme.md

 **Figure 30: Mismatch between DTM and point cloud.**

-**If we visualize the processed point cloud and activate "dist_to_axis" scalar field (Fig. 31), we can very easily check which trees have been detected and which haven't.** This is probably the easiest way to spot that something went wrong and the first thing you should do to assess the results.
+**If we visualize the processed point cloud and activate "dist_axes" scalar field (Fig. 31), we can very easily check which trees have been detected and which haven't.** This is probably the easiest way to spot that something went wrong and the first thing you should do to assess the results.

 ![Figure 31: Several trees were not detected](figures/Fig_31.png)